Who We Are

 Bonnie Gardner began her position as Technology Librarian in 2019.
 She has a BA in Archaeology from the University of Montana and a MLIS in Information Science and Technology from Simmons College in Boston, MA.
 She has experience with collection management for archaeological, museum, and library collections including the National Museum of the United States Navy.
 She has also contributed to non-profit organizations such as Reach Out and Read, Librarians Without Borders, and Casa Jackson.
 Her research interests include data management, information visualization, STEM education, and early literacy.

-Bonnie grew up in the Pacific Northwest and was a wildland firefighter for six years in Idaho and Montana.
-She enjoys being back home and close to her family who reside in the LC Valley.
-When not at work, her hobbies include traveling, photography, and collecting banned books.
+Bonnie grew up in the Pacific Northwest and when not at work, her hobbies include traveling, outdoor recreation, photography, and collecting banned books.

 Colleen Olive - Youth Services Librarian